yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 >    {% snippet faqs/galaxy/workflows_import.md %}
 >
 {: .hands_on}

+# Annotate the Galaxy workflow with essential metadata

+The first step to FAIRify a workflow is to annotate it with essential metadata:
+-

+To ensure that a workflow adheres to **best practices** and is **FAIR**, follow the different steps.
+You can apply them to **any workflow** of your choice or use the [**GTN Sequence Analysis - Mapping**]({% link topics/sequence-analysis/tutorials/mapping/tutorial.md %}) workflow as an example.

 When **editing a workflow**, it’s essential to follow specific steps to ensure it adheres to **best practices** and is **FAIR**.
 You can follow [Adding workflow best practices guidelines](https://github.com/galaxyproject/iwc/blob/main/workflows/README.md#ensure-workflows-follow-best-practices) (the GIF with the 4 steps) and use these steps.